 The steel framework stayed visible and was painted in slightly different pastel colours, changing the colour scheme in every pavilion.

-There are a few Art Deco elements, but the overall design is coined by the reuse of
+There are a few Art Deco elements, but the overall design is coined by the reuse of the industrial structure.

 The market is a great place to do your entire shopping or to just have a very cheap lunch or a glass of wine.